“More and more thesis advisors are asking for better training”

 Are these workshops?

 Yes, that’s the format the second part of this latest session took.
 Participants had the opportunity to reflect on and discuss the recruitment of doctoral students, their support, resolving difficult situations, and managing work time.
-Overall, they gained insights into how to build a healthy and productive relationship throughout the duration of the dissertation.
+Overall, they gained insights into how to establish a healthy and productive relationship throughout the duration of the dissertation.
 For example, we addressed the issue of thesis advisors’ expectations of their doctoral students and the students’ perceptions of their advisors.
-This analysis helped highlight potential gaps and fostered greater mutual understanding.
+This analysis helped highlight any gaps that may exist and encouraged greater mutual understanding.

 Who are these training sessions intended for?

-This is a voluntary, non-mandatory initiative, unlike at some universities where participation in such training is required.
-The majority of participants—about 80% of them—were either HDR candidates or individuals considering becoming one, but the topics covered, such as publication strategies and open science, can be relevant to all researchers at any stage of their careers.
+This is a voluntary, non-mandatory program, unlike at some universities where participation in such training is required.
+The majority of participants—about 80% of them—were either HDR candidates or individuals considering becoming HDR candidates, but the topics covered, such as publication strategies and open science, can be relevant to all researchers at any stage of their careers.

 Who delivers these training modules?